playframework/playframework/documentation/manual/releases/release27/migration27/JavaHttpContextMigration27.md

 Request tags, which [[have been deprecated|Migration26#Request-tags-deprecation]] in Play 2.6, have finally been removed in Play 2.7.
 Therefore the `args` map of a `Http.Context` instance no longer contains these removed request tags as well.
-Instead you can use the `contextObj.request().attrs()` method now, which provides you the equivalent request attributes.
+Instead you can use the `request.attrs()` method now, which provides you the equivalent request attributes.

 ### CSRF tokens removed from `args`